 <?php phpinfo(); ?>

 Open this page in your web browser and search for the term ‘Memcached’ and make sure it displays as follows:

-Magento 2 supports Memcached for caching many objects.
+Magento 2 also supports Memcached for caching many objects.
 It isn’t enabled by default, so you will have to make simple changes to your $Magento2Root/app/etc/env.php file to enable it.

 In this env.php file, you will see a large number of PHP arrays with different settings and configurations.
 Open the env.php file in your favorite code editor and search for the following:

 Save your changes to the env.php file, and now, we have to verify the Memcached Magento 2 configuration in the following way.